 Tim has performed at numerous ‘Celebrity Special Events,’ such Tom Hanks’ 10th wedding anniversary party, a private party for Irwin Winkler (producer of Rocky), and a pre-screening performance for the re-release debut of Yellow Submarine.
 Piper’s other credits include: Legends In Concert (Las Vegas, NV), Shea Stadium concert for a Mets baseball game, and even a Bob Hope Worldwide Television Special.
 Tim was invited to attend the inaugural “Adopt a Minefield” Charity Benefit in Beverly Hills, where he met with Beatle-legend Paul McCartney in support of their charitable efforts.
 McCartney told Tim and his band to “Keep up the good work lads!”

-GREG PIPER (Musical Director/Bassist) was born into a show business family whose parents were traveling actors in their own theater company, performing with Red Skelton on his television show and are the co-creators of the hugely popular TV game show, Concentration.
+GREG PIPER (Musical Director/Bassist/Songwriter) Co-writer of James Bond Original Theme Song, “No Time To Die” was born into a show business family whose parents were traveling actors in their own theater company, performing with Red Skelton on his television show and are the co-creators of the hugely popular TV game show, Concentration.
 Greg started his entertainment career in 1971 scoring the lead role and bassist in the musical melodramatic production, “Curse You Villain.”
 In the early 80’s Greg joined the punk band Womanizer (now called The Tooners), whose music video won the Gold Plaque Award at The Chicago International Film Festival.
-In 1988 Greg began touring the world with the Beatles tribute act Revolution.
-Along with his brother, Greg performed at the Rock & Roll Hall Of Fame in Cleveland, Ohio with Working Class Hero – The John Lennon Experience, in connection with the premiere of Yoko’s John Lennon exhibit.
+In 1988 Greg began touring the world with the Beatles tribute acts Imagine and Revolution.
+Greg performed at the Rock & Roll Hall Of Fame in Cleveland, Ohio with Working Class Hero – The John Lennon Experience, in connection with the premiere of Yoko’s John Lennon exhibit.
 After headlining with RCCL for over 13 years, Greg became the Musical Director of Just Imagine.
-Greg is co-founder of Unsigned Records and Rock N Roll Rehab.
-Based on the book, “The Official Rock & Roll Rehab Members Guide” (available as a Kindle eBook) and soon to be adapted as the Rock & Roll Rehab movie, the live rock and roll multimedia show showcases Greg’s wry wit, dynamic personality and shows why he’s an audience favorite.
+Greg is co-founder of Unsigned Records (Disney Meets Rock & Roll) and has his own Rock N Roll Rehab Show, a live rock and roll multimedia show based on the book, “The Official Rock & Roll Rehab Members Guide” (available as a Kindle eBook) and soon to be adapted as the Rock & Roll Rehab movie.
+Greg’s dry wit, dynamic personality and rockin’ persona makes him an audience favorite.

 MORLEY BARTNOF (Keyboardist) Sometimes known as Cosmo Topper, Morley has been performing & recording music in Los Angeles for a very long time.
 Bugs Tomorrow, (Casablanca Records) Burning Sensations (Capitol Records) & Dramarama, are just some of the bands he has written for as well as recorded, performed and toured with.
 Burning Sensations song/video “Belly of the Whale” was in heavy rotation when MTV used to actually show videos as well as being a significant radio hit on KROQ-FM .
 In addition, Morley’s songs have been appearing in motion pictures.
 His original track “For… The Time Being,” from the Cosmo Topper CD Pure Fast Vibration, is heard during the closing credits of Mayor of the Sunset Strip, a rock documentary examining the life and career of legendary KROQ-FM DJ Rodney “On the ‘ROQ” Bingenheimer, produced by Dramarama’s Chris Carter.
 In 2011, Morley was inducted into the first ever “Las Vegas Rock Hall Ceremony & Reunion Concert” where he had grown up, moving back & forth between Vegas & his place of birth, Los Angeles California.
 After seeing an amazing performance of “One Night Only” with Tim Piper & “Working Class Hero” at the Stella Adler Theater on Hollywood Blvd., Morley-thru a series of magical coincidences wound up being the keyboardist for the premier opening of “Just Imagine” at The No/Ho Variety Arts Theater October 9 2009 and has toured The World with Just Imagine ever since .
 “Having done a fair amount of theater as well as being in bands in Las Vegas growing up, its been my ultimate dream to combine both art forms and be in this Live Rockumentary with such a high quality rocking band.
 Thank you Tim & Greg Piper”